 Instructions

-- Let the potatoes cool slightly.
+- Let the cooked potatoes cool slightly.
 Peel the warm potatoes by pulling the skin off.
 Cut into bite-sized cubes.
 Place potatoes in a large mixing bowl.

 - Refrigerate and served chilled.
-I like to let the flavors meld overnight and serve the next day.
+I like to let the flavors meld overnight, and serve the next day.
 The mayonnaise tends to absorb into the potatoes overnight, so in the morning I usually add 1 dollop more of mayonnaise (about 1 tablespoon) and gently fold to coat the potatoes.

 Christina says